ExterminanzHS/GeccoBot/README.md

 open the bot.py and specify the directory you want to pull images from by replacing "YOUR/FILE/DIRECTORY/TO/PULL/IMAGES/FROM" with your local output folder from SD (or any other images directory containing .png files)

+to run the file, you need the following python packages:

+nextcord, install with 'pip install nextcord' dotenv, install with 'pip install python-dotenv'

 save the files, and you're good to go.